maxxNcode/say-to-go/USAGE.md

 If the 360° view doesn't load:

 1. Some locations have limited or no street-level imagery
-2. Try the "Next Near Area" button to find nearby locations with imagery
+2. Try the "Near Area" button to find nearby locations with imagery
 3. Try a different, well-known location
 4. Check your internet connection